chenyu-01/laps-react/README.md

 ### Finalization and Deployment

-- [ ] Conduct thorough testing and UI/UX refinement with Tailwind CSS
+- [ ] Conduct thorough testing and UI/UX refinement
-- [ ] Prepare for deployment
-- [ ] Deploy to a web server
+- [x] Deploy to a GitHub Pages on pull request merge